 ATM Fees

-If you use an ATM in Australia with a debit card at a well known bank (do not use independent ATM’s as they will charge you more) you will be expected to pay around 3 percent on the cash you withdraw and a further AUS$2.00 in ATM fees.
+If you use an ATM in Australia with a debit card at a well-known bank (avoid independent ATMs as they usually charge higher fees), you can typically expect to pay around a 2–3 percent foreign transaction fee on the amount you withdraw, plus an ATM fee of around AUD$2 to AUD$3 depending on the bank.

 Money Transfer Options